jyruscimatu/jyruscimatu.github.io/cv.md

 MS Office Tools: _Word, Power Point, Excel_

-Technical Skills: _Technical writing with focus on critical analysis of legal frameworks <br> Drafting and writing of pleadings, motions, and pertinent legal documents <br> and/or other court or administrative correspondence_
+Technical Skills: _Technical writing with focus on critical analysis of legal frameworks; <br> Drafting and writing of pleadings, motions, and pertinent legal documents <br> and/or other court or administrative correspondence_

 Communication: _Fluent in English and Filipino (Tagalog)_